-Parking Services is showing a projected under spend of £200,000.
-This is primarily due to a better than forecast receipt in car parks.
-This under spend is contributing to pressures within the overall transport budget.
+Parking Services is showing a projected under spend of £184,000.
+This is primarily due to better than forecast levels of income received in car parks.
+This additional income is contributing to pressures within the overall transport budget.

 Corporate Director - Communities